Isabelle-Moura/buscar-medicos/README.md

 - Perform CRUD operations to manage profiles.

 # Technologies Used
-- **Front-end**: Developed in React, an open-source JavaScript library widely recognized for its efficiency and scalability in user interface development.
+- **Front-end**: Developed in React, an open-source JavaScript library known for its efficiency and scalability in UI development.

-- **Programming Language**: We use TypeScript, a language that adds static typing to JavaScript, providing greater security and productivity to the code.
+- **Programming Language**: Was used TypeScript, a language that adds static typing to JavaScript, providing greater security and productivity to the code.

-- **Styling**: The attractive and responsive interface is crafted with Styled-Components, a library that allows component styling with the flexibility of CSS-in-JS.
+- **Styling**: The whol interface is crafted with Styled-Components, a library that allows component styling with the flexibility of CSS-in-JS.

 ## Backend

 The project's API was developed by a team of former students from the course.
+They are awesome, by the way.